Updated Wednesday, 8 p.m.

 Washington, D.C., leaders tonight will consider the city’s final Every Student Succeeds Act plan, previewing fights likely to reoccur across the country as states work toward an early-April deadline for submission to the Department of Education.

-The plan, written by the office of State Superintendent Hanseul Kang, will come before the nine-member Board of Education, where it will likely pass but not without opposition, primarily over its strong emphasis on test scores.
+, written by the office of State Superintendent Hanseul Kang, will come before the nine-member Board of Education, where it will likely pass but not without opposition, primarily over its strong emphasis on test scores.

 Advocates say the plan is strong: it focuses on student achievement and, responding to community concerns, more heavily weights student growth rates on tests over proficiency.
 It would rate district and charter schools on the same five-star system — key in a city with a broad school choice movement, universal enrollment, and a lottery system but without an easily understood metric to compare schools now.

 "To me, it’s a strong plan, it’s clear, and I feel like at this point the discussion going on is a textbook case of the perfect being the enemy of the good,” said Abigail Smith, who served as D.C.’s deputy mayor for education from 2012 to 2014.
 “This absolutely meets the bar for a good plan that is going to be helpful to us as a city.”